adammarcusbell/laundrohem/README.md

 * Use the status of the Booking - instead of simply deleting it mark it as CANCELLED
 * More tests for invalid input and non-standard scenarios
 * Exception Handling
-* More sophisticated querying of Bookings based on Booking query object
+* More sophisticated querying of Bookings based on Booking query object - the skeletal ToDos are there but are not implemented.
 * Logging
 * Unit Testing with Mocks
 * More comprehensive validation of input